SAP-samples/teched2025-DT261/exercises/ex01/README.md

 3. Add the following code into the implementation of the method `ZZ_setOverallStatus`.
 Do not forget to replace all occurrences of `###` with your group number.

-   > The code first performs a read request using EML using the key fields of our RAP BO that are provided by the framework an reads the data of all affected
+   > The code first performs a read request using EML using the key fields of our RAP BO that are provided by the framework and reads the data of all affected
    > orders.
 In the following loop statement it is checked whether the price exceeds a certain threshold (1000 EUR) and depending on the price the order is
    > either automatically approved or is awaiting an approval.
    > The price for a product is read from an CDS view and the instance of the RAP BO is modified accordingly.